Written Exam Policy

 Each committee member first submits a topic.
 Students have several days to select five of the six offered topics.
 Each committee member assembles a reading list, typically 3-4 articles.
 These lists are distributed to students two weeks before the exam.
 Students should spend this two-week period reading the articles and any background and ancillary material that is necessary.
 Students may discuss the articles with one another and with colleagues, but they should not approach exam committee members.

 A copy of a previous exam, including the reading assignments, questions, and examples of answers that scored highly, will be provided to students.
 To ensure fairness, students taking the exam may not consult any other previous copies of the exam, whether obtained from more senior students or by other means.

 Questions are distributed by email at 9:00 am on a Thursday two weeks after reading lists were distributed.
 Answers must be returned by email by 4:00 pm the following day (Friday).
-Students may not consult and resources except those specified for each section.
-This may range from no resources allowed to full access to internet allowed.
-Students may not consult one another or any other individuals during the exam period.
-If any student is found to have corresponded with any other individual about the exam, that student will receive a failing grade and be expelled from the program.
+Each section will list what resources students may use to complete that section.
+This may range from just the assigned articles and their notes to anything on the internet.
+However, students may not consult one another or any other individuals during the exam period.

 Grading of the Written Exam

 The Student Services Specialist will remove student names from answers and replace them with numbers, then distribute the answers to Written Exam Committee members.
 Each section is graded on a 20-point scale.
 A score of 13 or higher is considered a passing score.
 To pass the exam, a student must pass at least four of the five sections and have an overall score of at least 70 (70% average).